dboutote/Advanced-Term-Fields-Images/README.md

 # Advanced Term Fields: Featured Images

 Easily assign featured images for categories, tags, and custom taxonomy terms.
+Term meta, with images!

 Advanced Term Fields: Featured Images extends the Advanced Term Fields framework to give users the ability to easily add and manage featured images for any category, tag, or custom taxonomy.